 Non-Designated Committee.
 To be eligible to serve on Non-Designated Committees”, an athlete representative must be “Actively Engaged Athlete” as defined in this section.

 Actively Engaged Athlete.
-An athlete qualifies as an “Actively Engaged Athlete” for purposes of the USOPC Bylaws who either qualifies as an Elite 10 Year or Elite 10+ Year Athlete in section 6.8, or alternatively, an athlete who has held an elite license with USAT in the last 10 years.
+An athlete qualifies as an “Actively Engaged Athlete” for purposes of the USOPC Bylaws who either qualifies as an Elite 10 Year or Elite 10+ Year Athlete in section 6.8, or alternatively, an athlete who has ever held an elite license with USAT.

 Actively Engaged Athlete representatives must equal at least 33.3% of all Non-Designated Committees.